al-scvorets/wm-yom-parse.js/README.md

 is a translator from the human-readable hierarchical data presentation into `javascript object`.
 The data are presented in a `YOM` format, which is some extension of `CSV` for tree-like structures.

-Example (some imaginary application) :
+Example (some imaginary application's menu) :
 ```
 File [New, Open, Save, Remove],
 View [